For Applicants | Focus Areas | Multiple Countries / Any Development-Related Research|

 Additional Criteria for Applicants:

-Research proposals submitted under the Last Mile Awards focus area can address a variety of topics, including: biodiversity, agriculture, environment, climate change, clean energy, disaster mitigation, food security, water/sanitation, urbanization, democracy and governance, education, and health.
-Proposals on family planning and reproductive health-related topics may be more appropriate for submission under the focus area Multiple Countries/Family Planning and Reproductive Health.
+Research proposals submitted under this call can address a variety of topics, including: biodiversity, agriculture, environment, climate change, clean energy, disaster mitigation, food security, water/sanitation, urbanization, democracy and governance, and education.
+Proposals on selected health-related topics may be appropriate for submission under the focus area Multiple Countries/Family Planning and Reproductive Health.

 Consistent with the goals of PEER, applicants should outline how their research findings will lead to development-related policy or programmatic change.
+All projects must also contribute to USAID higher education objectives by strengthening engagement with junior researchers and undergraduate/graduate students.
+Proposals that include multi-disciplinary research teams, multi-country collaboration, and/or engagement with policy actors and other development stakeholders are desired but not required.
 In addition, because USAID seeks to scale innovative development solutions to end extreme poverty through the Global Development Lab, projects that develop or test new solutions, study barriers to scaling innovation, or research how a proven intervention can be adapted to a new setting are of particular interest.

 For further information on the Global Development Lab, please visit: http://www.usaid.gov/GlobalDevLab.